Sweden and migration

 Sweden has signed the UN Refugee Convention, which means that the country has agreed to examine and grant asylum to people recognised as refugees according to the Convention.

 Sweden has a long history of receiving refugees from active war zones.

 In 2015, more than 160,000 people sought asylum in Sweden, an unprecedented number.

-The 2015 peak was mainly due to the Syrian Civil War, but a large share of people also came from Afghanistan and Iraq.
+This peak was mainly due to the Syrian Civil War, but a large share of people also came from Afghanistan and Iraq.
 More than one in five were children who arrived without parents or another legal guardian.
 From 2014 to 2018 Syrians made up the single largest immigrant group coming to Sweden each year.

 After 2015 there was a big drop in asylum applications, partly due to changes to Sweden’s migration policy.

+Emigration from Sweden has been relatively high over the years, and mostly growing since World War II.
 The first year to beat the emigration record from 1887 – the peak year of the Great Emigration – was 2011.
 Admittedly, the 51,000 emigrants of 2011 made up a much smaller part of the population than the ones in 1887.
 And this time they mostly emigrated to neighbouring Norway, Denmark and other European countries, but also to the US and China.

 Global migration